Unitech/pm2/README.md

 Common problems on installation :

-- node-gyp permission problem : [Setup a new user on your server](https://github.com/Unitech/pm2/issues/188#issuecomment-30204146) or add the `--unsafe-perm` to the npm command
+- node-gyp permission problem: [Setup a new user on your server](https://github.com/Unitech/pm2/issues/188#issuecomment-30204146) or add the `--unsafe-perm` to the npm command
 - if Make/GCC or other are missing `sudo apt-get install build-essential` on Ubuntu

 <a name="a2"/>